pratibha-1996/Capstone-Project-on-Axon-Company-Analysis-on-PowerBI/README.md

 **Objective:** To contribute to the success of a business by utilising data analysis techniques, explicitly focusing on time series analysis, to provide valuable insights.

+Steps followed while making this project:

+1. Imported and integrated the data from MySQL database into PowerBI

+2. Cleaned and transformed the data to make it ready for analysis.

+3. Build interactive dashboards and reports using PowerBI.It involves creating charts, graphs, and tables to visualize the data and **using DAX functions** to analyze the data.

 •	**Calculation of Average days: **
 Avg days = IF(ISBLANK('classicmodels orders'[orderDate]) || ISBLANK('classicmodels orders'[shippedDate]),BLANK(),DATEDIFF('classicmodels orders'[orderDate],'classicmodels orders'[shippedDate], DAY))